mjm681/Clustering_TARN/README.md

 ### pam_plots

-Folder of average silhouette width (ASW) plots for k-optimisation and ASW per cluster and variable importance plots from each round of PAM sampling.
+Folder of average silhouette width (ASW) plots for k-optimisation and ASW per cluster, variable importance plots from each round of PAM sampling.
+Also contains plots of the structure of the top 3 most important features per cluster per sample.

+### clara_plots

+Folder of average silhouette width (ASW) per cluster and variable importance plots from CLARA.

 ## Other